 Susan Johnston, P.A.-C.

-Speaking of HealthWhat is urge incontinence, and how is it treated?January 10, 2019
+Speaking of HealthWhat is urge incontinence, and how is it treated?August 23, 2019

 Botox injections are not just for wrinkles on your face.
 They also can be used to help if you have ongoing bladder continence issues.
 Botox is one option to treat urge incontinence or overactive bladder in people who have not had success with other treatment options.

-The good news is that most people get symptom relief quickly — in as short as a few days.
+The good news is that most people get symptom relief quickly, in as short as a few days.
 The treatment results last about six months, and you can have additional injections.
 One possible side effect is urine retention, and it is not recommended for males with a risk or history of enlarged prostate.

-- Read how botox can be used as a treatment for chronic migraines and how botox changed the life of one woman by decreasing her migraines.
+- Read how Botox can be used as a treatment for chronic migraines and how Botox changed the life of one woman by decreasing her migraines.

-- Read about what type of wrinkles botox can and cannot fix.
+- Read about what type of wrinkles Botox can and cannot fix.

 - Download an infographic that shows range of medical conditions currently treated by Botox.